General Service

 Dual Turntables

 1970s Dual brand turntables are a special case as they have a very unique design.
 They have a fully automatic mechanism that uses all mechanical parts.
 They are very solid tables once working correctly, but usually need a few routine things to get them working well.
-There is only the one level of service for most of these and it normally costs around $150.
+There is only the one level of service for most of these and it normally costs around $150-200 depending on the model.
 Dual turntables from the 80s are more like other turntables, but there are still some things that are unique about them.
 Here are things I do when servicing these.